nais/doc/security/auth/maskinporten.md

 Maskinporten is a service that offers a simple API security model based on the OAuth2 protocol, and the use of JWT bearer grants.
 A Concept inspired by [Google's System Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).

-Maskinporten allows API providers to define access to their APIs, modeled as scopes, based on the consumer's organization number.
+Maskinporten allows API providers (external agencies) to define access to their APIs, modeled as scopes and based on the consumer's organization number.

-The Nais platform provides support for simple declarative provisioning of an [Maskinporten client](https://difi.github.io/felleslosninger/maskinporten_auth_server-to-server-oauth2.html) with sensible defaults that your application may use to integrate with Maskinporten.
+The NAIS platform provides support for simple declarative provisioning of an [Maskinporten client](https://difi.github.io/felleslosninger/maskinporten_auth_server-to-server-oauth2.html) with sensible defaults that your application may use to integrate with Maskinporten.

-An Maskinporten client allows your application to leverage Maskinporten for authentication and authorization requesting external apis.
+An Maskinporten `client` allows your application to leverage Maskinporten for authentication and authorization requesting external agencies.
 To achieve this, your application must implement [JWT grants](https://difi.github.io/felleslosninger/maskinporten_protocol_token.html).

 ## Configuration